Merkoba/Hue/README.md

 To run it properly in production you will have to configure Apache or some other webserver to use a reverse proxy.
 A sample vhost configuration for Apache (apache_vhost.conf) is included.
 For using https, LetsEncrypt is suggested.

 Using pm2 is suggested to control the Node process.
+PM2 will likely use the user's home directory as root.

 >su - node -c "pm2 start hue/server/www --env production"